Local development network

 start a light stack

 A light stack is a stack without subquery services, it only contains mandala node and eth rpc adapter.
-It's useful when you want to test some simple transactions locally, but it lacks the ability to fetch some historical logs. (when do I need subquery?)
+It's useful when you want to test some simple transactions, but it lacks the ability to fetch logs. (when do I need subquery?)

 To start a light stack, first start a local mandala node